How to create a Data Form

 DataApp Global VariableFills it with data already set in the DataApp configuration.

-Step 10: Save your custom field configuration
+Step 10: Save the field

 Field Added